mrkuz/kradle/README.md

 Adds the `analyzeCode` task, which runs [detekt](https://detekt.github.io/detekt/) on the project.
 This task is also executed when running `check`.

+detekt can be configured with a file named _detekt-config.yml_ in the project root directory.

+The task `generateDetektConfig` generates a configuration file with sane defaults.

 ## Scan for vulnerabilities in dependencies